-The program currently accepts 7 students per year.
-The program is clinically-based with approximately 60 percent of the time devoted to clinical treatment, 20 percent to didactic instruction and 20 percent to research and teaching activities.
+The program currently accepts seven students per year.
+The program is clinically-based with approximately 70 percent of the time devoted to clinical treatment, 20 percent to didactic instruction and 10 percent to research and teaching activities.
 The student is introduced to orthodontics with an intense course in radiographic cephalometry and diagnosis and treatment planning.
-Patient care begins within the first six weeks of the program and culminates with comprehensive case examinations at the end of the final year.
+Patient care begins within the first week of the program and culminates with comprehensive case examinations, including the American Board of Orthodontics Written Examination and a Mock Clinical Examination on six cases written to ABO standards at the end of the final year.

-The final six months of the educational program will focus on completion of research projects and thesis preparation.
-Emphasis will also be placed on the detailing and finishing of all remaining clinical cases under treatment.
+The final six months of the educational program focus on completion of research projects and thesis preparation.
+Emphasis is also placed on the detailing and finishing of all remaining clinical cases under treatment.
 In addition, residents will employ their diagnostic and treatment planning skills for evaluation of new patients in screening clinics.
 Two one-week extramural rotations in the private offices of participating orthodontic faculty members highlight the final months of the residency.

 The clinical faculty are exemplary and provide students the education necessary to practice clinically efficient orthodontics.
 Graduates of the orthodontic program are encouraged to become board-certified.
 All students complete a research project for the master's degree.
 In addition to a thesis, a publishable version of the research is required.
 Upon satisfactory completion of the program, students receive a certificate in orthodontics and a Master of Science in Dentistry degree.